mkrum/LearnedComputation/README.md

 treated as parameters, meaning that the representation for the letter 'a' will start out random and become something that captures the semantics of 'a'.

+In practice, representations are almost never done at the character level.
+Learning the right level of abstraction is an active field of research in NLP, with most methods using some kind of cluster to try to find the most efficient tokens to split up text.
+There is a balance between width, the size of the dictinoary, and depth, the required number of tokens to specify some text.
+Increase the number of tokens will usually decrease the total number needed to express text, but at the cost of increasing the total number of tokens that need to be considered at any one time.

 To represent numbers, the paper takes a similar approach.
 They convert each number into a tokenized representation based on their raw symbols.
 For example, the number 256 will become